shriadev/china-verdict-sentiment/README.md

 1. Data loading — I pulled 500 cases directly from the CAIL2018 dataset using Hugging Face's datasets library, which lets you stream a small sample from a 2.6 million case corpus without downloading gigabytes of data.

-2. Chinese text tokenization — Chinese doesn't use spaces between words, so before any analysis you need a tokenizer.
+2. Chinese text tokenization — Chinese doesn't use spaces between words, so before any analysis a tokenizer was needed.
 I used jieba, the standard Chinese NLP library, with a custom stopword list to filter out procedural filler words.

 3. Word frequency analysis — I counted the most common words across all 500 cases to understand what language dominates Chinese criminal verdicts.
 The results are heavy on state-centered procedural language: prosecution, evidence, government organs, forensic assessment.